hyperledger/web3j-docs/docs/transactions.md

 For development, its recommended you use the Rinkeby or Kovan test networks.
 This is because they use a Proof of Authority (PoA) consensus mechanism, ensuring transactions and blocks are created in a consistent and timely manner.
 The Ropsten testnet, although closest to the Mainnet as it uses Proof of Work (PoW) consensus, has been subject to attacks in the past and tends to be more problematic for developers.

-You can request Ether for the Rinkeby testnet via the Rinkeby Crypto Faucet, available at <https://www.rinkeby.io/>.
+You can request Ether for the Rinkeby testnet via the Rinkeby Crypto Faucet, available at <https://www.rinkeby.io/#faucet>.

 Details of how to request Ether for the Kovan testnet are available [here](https://github.com/kovan-testnet/faucet).

+(This section needs to be changed)
 If you need some Ether on the Ropsten testnet to get started, please post a message with your wallet address to the [web3j Gitter channel](https://gitter.im/web3j/web3j) and you will be sent some.

 ## Mining on testnet/private blockchains